emunozh/smum/docs/index.rst

   This documentation is generated automatically from the main `github repository <www.github.com/emunozh/em>`_.
-The build of the documentation is not allways succesfull and you might up reading a documentation of an outdated version of the model.
-Please allways very the version of the model you are running.
+The build of the documentation is not always successful and you might end up reading a documentation of an outdated version of the model.
+Please always verify the version of the model you are running.
 This simulation library is under development and we are constantly changing the simulation libraries.

 This is the main documentation for the Spatial Microsimulation Urban Metabolism model.
-This model combines two powerful approaches for the simulation of resources flows within cities.
+This model combines two powerful approaches for the simulation of resource flows within cities.
 The first approach is Urban Metabolism (UM).
-This approach describes the metabolic performance of cities by quantifying and balancing all resources inputs and outputs from a predefined city-system.
-The second components of the simulation model is the Spatial Microsimulation (SM) model.
+This approach describes the metabolic performance of cities by quantifying and balancing all resource inputs and outputs from a predefined city-system.
+The second component of the simulation model is the Spatial Microsimulation (SM) model.
 This component of the simulation library constructs a synthetic population for the specific city-system and allocates consumption values to the individual city agents.
 The simulation library benchmarks this synthetic sample